Ideas for Up to FIVE Days of Sedona Adventures...

 Mountain Biking- Some of the best off road biking trails are in our neighborhood.
 Bring you own bike or rent one from Bike and Bean just around the corner from Canyon Villa at either Absolute Bikes or Sedona Bike and Bean.

 Hiking - Short and longer hikes are available on over 100 miles of beautiful trails from our premises and throughout the entire Sedona Red Rock area.
 A great resource for hiking is "Sedona Hikes", considered by many to be the authority on Sedona trails.
-It is available in our gift show.
+It is available in our gift shop.

 For a THREE-night stay, consider a day trip to the Grand Canyon...